 Cyber Security Defense Systems

 We often talk about the cyber threats that surround us, as individuals, and especially as organizations that serve as targets for malicious hackers.
-It seems that every day more cyber incidents are published or statistics show the rise in the phishing rate.
+It seems that every day more cyber incidents are published and statistics show a rise in the phishing rate.

 It is important to remember that there are ways to defend against these advanced cyber threats, and we’re here to introduce you to 5 cyber solutions that can make our organization safer

-The DDOS attack, or denial of service attack, is a name for a family of cyber attacks that disable computer systems by creating unusual traffic load.
+The DDOS attack, or denial of service attack, is a name for a family of cyber attacks that disable computer systems by creating unusual traffic loads.